QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Comparing Hashes in the Private Setting ( - to )

 PSI protocols typically operate on input messages to find matches between two (or more) sets.
 In our case, three additional challenges arise: \begin{enumerate}[leftmargin = *] \item The comparison of the raw eye images only reflects the exact similarity.
 We solve this issue by comparing the hashed semantic representations of the inputs in each dataset (generated in \autoref{subsec:semantic}). \item In addition to finding matching elements in the parties' sets, we further need to check the compliance of the labels.
 In the following, we solve this problem by extending the protocols with additional payloads. \item The accuracy of some labels (e.g. gaze direction) in the reference gaze-based data can include some error, currently >3 degrees for gaze direction \cite{wang2023investigation}.
 Therefore, we allow some error tolerance for the semantic representations and their respective payloads. \end{enumerate}

-Therefore, \methodName~ uses the aforementioned preliminaries in privacy-preserving gaze data verification to offer different versions according to different efficiency tradeoffs.
+\paragraph{\textbf{\methodName~ and the Different Privacy Tradeoffs}} \methodName~ adapts privacy-preserving gaze data verification according to different efficiency tradeoffs.
 The different versions cover: (i) Dataset sizes: hundreds vs thousands of samples, (ii) difference in datasets size: symmetric (i.e. when both parties have the same amount of data) vs asymmetric (i.e. when one party has a relatively larger dataset) dataset distributions, (iii) resulting information: the intersection set vs its cardinality, (iv) receiver of this information: one vs both parties.

 \begin{itemize}[leftmargin=*] \item \textbf{\methodName-V$_{1}$} can be used when both parties have relatively small datasets (i.e. tens to hundreds of samples) and would like to know the exact (mis)matching samples.
 More specifically, \methodName-V$_{1}$ is based on the Diffie-Hellman key exchange protocol, as shown in \autoref{fig:DH}.